3 Conference Room Automation and AV Trends to Watch

 Nothing kills a meeting more than poor visuals and audio quality.
 In a conference room, you need to have quality audio equipment to both pick up participants' voices speaking naturally and project loud and crisp sound for groups to hear all participants effectively, whether they are conferencing in from home or a remote meeting room.
 Many conference and meeting spaces can use a boost to their camera and audio systems.
 For example, microphone arrays with modern beam-forming DSP technology help to pick up audio from all over the room without participants having to shout or huddle around a microphone.
 Advances in high-resolution cameras offer more expansive fields of view and pan-tilt-zoom features, enabling more flexible views of groups and focusing on particular elements of meetings.
 In some cases, some of these technologies are combined in all-in-one pieces of equipment that are simple and cost-efficient to deploy in smaller meeting spaces.

-Ready to get your conference room and meeting spaces prepared for the new work paradigms of 2021?
+Ready to get your conference room and meeting spaces prepared for the new work paradigms?
 To learn more, reach out to us here or click the chatbox below to connect instantly.
 We look forward to working with you.